Skip to content

 The battery model tracks stored energy within a bounded range:

-• Lower bound: undercharge_percentage when configured, otherwise min_charge_percentage
+• Lower bound: undercharge percentage when configured, otherwise min_charge_percentage

-• Upper bound: overcharge_percentage when configured, otherwise max_charge_percentage
+• Upper bound: overcharge percentage when configured, otherwise max_charge_percentage

 The model capacity is: